Last Updated on May 13, 2024 by Alice Benny

 Pruning to Harvest Basil

-The most apparent reason for pruning basil is to harvest it to eat fresh leaves.
+The most obvious reason for pruning basil is to harvest it to eat fresh leaves.
 Even if you’re picking a few leaves quickly for cooking or to add to a salad, follow proper pruning protocol.
 You can also harvest a lot and dry it.

 Pruning the right way so you avoid damaging the plant.
 You’ll also encourage future growth.
 Learn how to harvest basil.